Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 Companion Burial Plot Cost

-Companion plots are typically offered to married couples or life-long partners.
+Companion burial plots are typically offered to married couples or life-long partners.
 The most common companion plots are double plots with side-by-side burials.
-Sometimes cemeteries offer double-depth plots in which one casket is buried atop the other.
+Some cemeteries provide double-depth plot options where one casket is buried atop the other.

 3